Charles T. O'Ferrall: Electoral history

-Departure from politics and death
+Final years, death and legacy

-O'Ferrall's opposition to the silver issue undermined the last years of his governorship and effectively led to his retirement from public life.
-He subsequently attempted a return to the practice of law, but his practice was undermined by significant health issues partly the result of the wounds he had suffered during the Civil War.
-In 1904, he published his autobiography titled, Forty Years of Active Service.
+Although O'Ferrall attempted to resume his legal practice, he faced significant health issues, many attributed to his war wounds.
+In 1904, O'Ferrall published his autobiography titled, Forty Years of Active Service.
 Shortly after its publication, O'Ferrall died on September 22, 1905, in Richmond, Virginia, and was buried in the Hollywood Cemetery.

 The Library of Virginia maintains his executive papers.
 His papers are held by the Special Collections Research Center at the College of William & Mary.
 Additional papers are held by the James Madison University library.